 Mendoza is surrounded by wine country.
-This is one the best vine growing regions of the world.
+This is one of the best vine-growing regions of the world.
 I can’t enough of Malbec and this is ground zero for the best bottles in the world.
 There’s even a national wine museum (well worth a visit, by the way)

 World-renowned chef Francis Mallmann has a restaurant here.
 Argentina’s best ski area, Las Leñas, is close by (relatively speaking).
 If you enjoy hiking, you’re in luck.
 Mendoza sits at the foot of the Andes.
 The tallest mountain outside of the Himalaya, Aconcagua, is visible from around the city.
 And if you want to pop over to Chile, Santiago is just over the mountains.

 Many say the most beautiful women in Argentina live in Mendoza.
 I think there’s something in it.
 I can’t attest for the men but I’d imagine that the clean air, relaxed lifestyle, and wonderful food here builds handsome specimens too.

 - Access to some of the best wine country in the Americas.

 - Hiking and outdoor opportunities are minutes away from anywhere in the city